dart-lang/site-www/src/_guides/libraries/objective-c-interop.md

 using [LLVM](https://llvm.org/),
 so you'll need to install that first.
 See [Installing LLVM]({{page.ffigen}}#installing-llvm)
-from the `package:ffigen` README for more details.
+from the ffigen README for more details.

 ### Configuring ffigen